Manitoba Games

-The Manitoba Games are a multi-sport event in Manitoba, Canada, held once every two years and are organized by Sport Manitoba.
+The Manitoba Games are a multi-sport event in Manitoba, Canada, held every two years and are organized by Sport Manitoba.
 The event has two different seasonal events: the winter games and summer games.
 The event consists of teams held from all regions of the province.
 The teams include Winnipeg, Parkland, Eastman, Westman, Northern, and Interlake.
 The first event was held in Winnipeg in 1974.

-According to Sport Manitoba, the 2022 Manitoba Games which were scheduled to take place in Niverville, Manitoba, from February 27 to March 5, 2022, have been cancelled due to COVID-19.

 Sports

-Some of the sports on the program include:

 Summer sports

-Summer games include baseball, softball, soccer, football, and others.

-A total of ? sports are a part of the Manitoba Summer Games and include the following: